Skip to main content

 Biographical / Historical

-The canning industry in Harford County, Maryland began during the 1860s and became a large employer in the county, while supporting local farms and their products.
-The county’s proximity to Baltimore, Philadelphia, and Washington DC provided large markets.
-Between 1880 and 1959 there were about 700 identifiable canning companies.
-Harford County mainly produced canned corn and tomatoes, and canneries would often loan farmers money to buy seed and supplies.
-Larger canneries established banks to support the industry.
+The canning industry in Harford County, Maryland began during the 1860s and it became a large employer in the county.
+Harford County’s proximity to the cities of Baltimore, Philadelphia, and Washington, DC offered a large market and the industry supported the local farms and their products.
+Between 1880 and 1959 there were about 700 identifiable canning companies in the county, which primarily produced canned corn and tomatoes.
+Canneries would often loan farmers money to buy seed and supplies and larger canneries established banks to support the industry.

-However, canning in Harford County declined following the 1917 establishment of Aberdeen Proving Ground, a United States Army facility established for research, development, testing munitions, equipment, and technology, which eliminated 500 acres of farming land and canning operations.
-Many farmers began raising dairy cows rather than farming vegetables.
+However, canning in Harford County declined following the 1917 establishment of Aberdeen Proving Ground--a United States Army facility established for research, development, testing munitions, equipment, and technology--which eliminated 500 acres of farming land and canning operations.
+Subsequently, many farmers began raising dairy cows rather than farming vegetables.
 The last can of Harford County corn was shipped in 1999.

 John M. Michael was born in 1857 in Harford County.
 Michael attended public schools in Aberdeen, Maryland and finished his education in 1878 at Bryant and Stratton Business College in Buffalo, New York.
-In 1881 Michael began farming on a 300-acre tract of land in Oakington, a 1400-acre peninsula between Aberdeen and Havre de Grace in Harford County, Maryland, where he also began the John M. Michael Co. canned corn operation.
-Michael was known for growing the Shoepeg sweet corn variety.
+In 1881 Michael began farming on a 300-acre tract of land in Oakington, a peninsula located between Aberdeen and Havre de Grace in Harford County, where he also began the John M. Michael Co. canned corn operation.
+The company was known for growing the Shoepeg sweet corn variety.

 Extent